 To determine our income tax expense or benefit for interim periods, consistent with accounting standards, we apply the estimated annual effective income tax rate to year-to-date results, plus any applicable discrete items, which are recorded in the period in which they occur.
-Discrete items include, among others, such events as changes in estimates due to the finalization of tax returns, tax audit settlements, expiration of statutes of limitations, tax benefits on equity compensation, and increase or decrease in valuation allowances on deferred tax assets.
-Our annual effective tax rates from continuing operations for the nine months ended July 31, 2023 and 2022 were 18.2% and 22.2%, respectively.
-The difference between our effective income tax rate and the U.S. federal statutory rate of 21% principally results from discrete tax items, U.S. state tax, non-U.S. tax rate differential and other permanent differences.
-The primary discrete item affecting the 2023 effective rate was a benefit of \$1.7 million related to a true-up of tax provision accrual to tax return filings.
-The primary discrete items affecting the 2022 effective rate were the charge of \$0.2 million related to the vesting or exercise of equity-based compensation awards and a benefit of \$1.0 million for the true-up of our accruals and related deferred taxes from prior year filings.
+Discrete items include, among others, such events as changes in estimates due to the finalization of tax returns, tax audit settlements, expiration of statutes of limitations, tax benefits on equity compensation, and increases or decreases in valuation allowances on deferred tax assets.
+Our estimated annual effective tax rates from continuing operations for the six months ended April 30, 2024 and 2023 were 21.6% and 19.7%, respectively.
+The difference between our estimated annual effective income tax rate and the U.S. federal statutory rate of 21% principally results from discrete tax items, U.S. state taxes, a non-U.S. tax rate differential and other permanent differences.
+The primary discrete items affecting the 2024 effective rate were the benefit of \$0.4 million related to the vesting or exercise of equity-based compensation awards, and a charge of \$0.6 million related to the true up of the deferred tax rate.
+The primary discrete item affecting the 2023 effective rate was a benefit of \$0.2 million related to the rate change on deferred taxes.

-As of July 31, 2023, our liability for uncertain tax positions (UTP) of \$1.4 million relates to certain U.S. federal and state tax items regarding the interpretation of tax laws and regulations, including a minimal amount of interest and penalties.
+As of April 30, 2024, our liability for uncertain tax positions (UTP) of \$0.3 million relates to certain U.S. federal and state tax items regarding the interpretation of tax laws and regulations, including a minimal amount of interest and penalties.
 We include all interest and penalties related to uncertain tax benefits within our income tax provision account.
 To the extent interest and penalties are not assessed with respect to uncertain tax positions or the uncertainty of deductions in the future, amounts accrued will be reduced and reflected as a reduction of the overall income tax provision.